BestTimesToVisit.com Logo

 Taxis and Ride-Sharing

-While not the most budget-friendly, taxis and ride-sharing services like Bolt are available for convenience, especially late at night or when carrying heavy luggage.
-They offer door-to-door service.
+While not the most budget-friendly, taxis and ride-sharing services are available for convenience, especially late at night or if you have heavy luggage.
+Companies like Taxi Skåne and Bolt operate in the city.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.